survival-lumc/ValidationCompRisks/Prediction_CSC.md

 <img src="imgs/Prediction_CSC/cal-1.png" width="672" style="display: block; margin: auto;" />

-Calibration plot suggests that the prediction model seems to overestimate the actual risk, especially at the lower and higher values of the estimated risk.
+Calibration plot suggests that the prediction model seems to overestimate the observed outcome proportion of the primary event, especially at the lower and higher values of the estimated risk.

 ##### 2.1.1.2 Numerical summaries of calibration using pseudo observations